 What to Bring

 Documentation is critically important for the success of your claim, so you’ll need to bring in anything and everything that might pertain to the accident.
 Copies of the police report, tickets you might have received in connection to the accident, and the contact information of other drivers involved in the collision are definitely necessary.
-Copies of medical records or notes from your doctor should also be brought along.
+Copies of medical records, receipts for medical bills associated with the crash, or notes from your doctor should also be brought along.

 It’s also a good idea to bring along any evidence you have to show that the incident has impacted your finances.
 Repair bills from your mechanic, medical bills, and even proof of your lost wages because of the wreck can be important tools to help illustrate the toll the accident has taken on your livelihood.
 Not sure what kind of evidence is appropriate?
 When in doubt, bring it along to your appointment; your attorney will have insight into whether a particular document is useful for your claim.